KnowJS/nodejs-for-devs/README.md

 #### Today we will:

-- Get up and running with nvm, npm, Node.js and Express.
+- Get up and running with nvm/n, npm, Node.js and Express.
 - Learn fundamental Node and JavaScript concepts like callbacks, events, and promises.
 - Become familiar with some of Node's most popular modules and learn their benefits.
 - Bootstrap a site and API with the latest tools like yeoman, bower, and others.